top of page

 Q: Is there anything new on the horizon?

 Yes — and this is genuinely exciting.
-The research landscape for APOL1 kidney disease is moving faster than almost any other area of nephrology.
-Three therapies are in active clinical development:
+The research landscape for APOL1 kidney disease is advancing rapidly.
+Three therapies are currently in active clinical development:

-If any of these therapies reach FDA approval, APOL1 genotyping will likely become standard practice — because you will need to know your genotype to qualify for treatment.
+WHAT THIS MEANS: If any of these therapies receive FDA approval, APOL1 genotyping will likely become standard practice.
+You will need to know your genotype to qualify for treatment.
 Getting tested when appropriate puts you ahead of the curve.

 Q: What if I am considering donating a kidney?

-APOL1 genotype matters significantly here.
+APOL1 genotype matters significantly in this context.
 Kidneys from deceased donors with two APOL1 risk variants fail 2–4 times more rapidly after transplant.
 If you are of African descent and are being evaluated as a living kidney donor, please discuss APOL1 genotyping with your transplant team.
 This information protects both you and your recipient.

 A Message for This Awareness Day

-My mission at Kidney MD is to make sure that every patient — regardless of background — has access to the knowledge and care they deserve.
+My mission at Kidney MD is to ensure that every patient — regardless of background — has access to the knowledge and care they deserve.
 If you have questions about your kidney health, your family history, or whether APOL1 testing is right for you, I am here.

 — Dr. Ritu R. Vyas, MD | KidneyMD LLC | Catonsville, MD | (443) 380-0120 | kidneymd.net